How to Make CRUSHS

 Do I have to eat the whole pint at once?

-We don't add any anti-freeze chemicals so it's best eaten fresh but respinning later is fine if refrozen solid hard again.
+We don't add any anti-freeze ingredients so it's best eaten fresh but respinning later is fine if refrozen solid hard again.
 Refreeze the full 24 hours.
 Add a little milk again when respinning.

 I have the Ninja Creami Deluxe (or something besides the standard Creami)

 In the past year or two we've seen a lot of new machines come onto the market.
-We've tested in the Ninja Soft Serve (works perfectly) and the Fast Freeze which works great too.
+We've tested in the Ninja Swirl (works perfectly) and the Fast Freeze which works great too.
 A customer reports it works great in the GreenPan Frost too.

 With the Cuisanart FastFreeze use 1 scoop vs 2 and 50% of the milk since the container is a half pint.

-CRUSHS likely works well in any machine similar to the Ninja Creami but if you're unsure email us and we'll help.
+CRUSHS likely works well in any machine similar to the Ninja Creami but if you're unsure email us and we'll try to help.

 Title